KittyGiraudel/sass-guidelines/index.md

 At the end of the day, if there is one thing I would like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.

 Believe me, I know what Sass is capable of.
-I am the guy who implemented [bitwise operators][sassybitwise], [iterators and generators][sassyiteratorsgenerators] and [a JSON parser][sassyjson] in Sass, so trust me when I say I am well aware of what one can do with this preprocessor.
+I am the guy who implemented [bitwise operators](https://github.com/HugoGiraudel/SassyBitwise), [iterators and generators](https://github.com/HugoGiraudel/SassyIteratorsGenerators) and [a JSON parser](https://github.com/HugoGiraudel/SassyJSON) in Sass, so trust me when I say I am well aware of what one can do with this preprocessor.

 Meanwhile, CSS is a simple language.
 Sass being intended to write CSS, it should not get much more complex than regular CSS.
 The [KISS principle](http://en.wikipedia.org/wiki/KISS_principle) (Keep It Simple Stupid) is key here and may even take over the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat Yourself) in some circumstances.